The Ultimate Guide On How To Use Pinterest For Marketing 73

 Cision noted that several studies have found that you can optimize your Pins for Repinning by using 200—300 characters in your Pin description.

-When we Pin at CoSchedule, we include the headline that we created with the headline analyzer in our Pin description.
+When we Pin at CoSchedule, we include the headline that we created with the Headline Analyzer Studio in our Pin description.
 Then we create a Repinning task in our marketing calendar specifically to remind us to Repin great content marketing content to our board.
 More than half of our traffic comes from Repinning alone!

 While Pinning is the first step to growing your presence on Pinterest, these four different kinds of Pins can greatly impact your followers, sales, and traffic.
 Consider what your business is trying to achieve, and pick the one that works best for you!